keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

     caption="WYSIATI: what you see is all there is; what you don't see is all there is not."
 %}

 Our decisions are based on our judgements.
 Our judgements are based on our understanding.
 Our understanding is based on our perception.
-And our perception is based on what there is——in front and around us——the discoverable.
+And our perception is based on what there is—in front and around us—the discoverable.

 Simply put, <mark>we know the things we’ve learnt of; and we do not know what we have not.</mark> Hence, when we have to make decisions and judgements about something beyond what we know, we turn back to what we have learnt and memories of how we’ve applied it.
 We search through our experiences and weigh our options against what we have lived through and believe.
 We seek to correlate fragments to form our current understanding of dos and don’ts.